Major Festivals of India

 Also read: Short Paragraph on Raksha Bandhan

-Diwali is celebrated in between the months of October and December and is also termed as “Festival of Lights”, as on this day every people, especially Hindus, lighten up their houses with lights including candles and diyas.
+The autumn festival of Diwali is celebrated in between the months of October and December on the darkest new moon of the year.
+It is also termed as “Festival of Lights”, as on this day every people, especially Hindus, lighten up their houses with lights including candles and diyas.
 It is celebrated in honour of Lord Rama.
 He returned to his kingdom, Ayodhya, after spending 14 years in forest.
 On this day, people dress themselves in their best outfit and take part in their family function.
-This day is celebrated in the mark of victory of good over bad.
+Celebrating the triumph of light over darkness, or victory of good over bad, this festival features fireworks, lanterns and celebrations.

 There is a tradition of worshiping Devi Lakshmi and Ganpati Deva on this day.
 It is done for securing peace, prosperity, wealth and happiness.